 When users read meta descriptions, they’re often scanning several search results.
-How can you make yours stand out?
+So how can you make your meta description stand out?
 Feel free to write descriptions that have a slight sales pitch, or a call to action (CTA).
-For example, which one of these would you rather click?:
+For example, which one of these would you rather click?

 ALINE offers tips for writing effective meta titles and meta data for a variety of websites.
 This page provides suggestions for writing good content for SEO and readers.

 Need help writing great meta titles and meta descriptions?
 Read our latest blog for ALINE’s tips to maximize search results and appeal to website readers.

 That said, any content stuffed with keywords or a strong sales pitch may turn off readers.
 A meta description should be written in your company's voice.
 This will help users know the type of site they're about to click on and what to expect.
 Push too hard, and no one will want to go to a page to learn more.
 Bring them in with your authentic voice and persuasive, helpful suggestions to learn more.

 While it’s important to be strategic with your meta descriptions, you should also be aware that Google will sometimes create its own snippet for your content in the search results.
 Even if you have a meta description, Google might decide to pull text from the web page for the search results snippet instead.
 This is what Google says about snippets in search results:

 Snippets are automatically created from page content.
 Snippets are designed to emphasize and preview the page content that best relates to a user's specific search.
 This means that Google Search might show different snippets for different searches.